ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/deep-dive/focus-tracking.md

 	constructor( locale ) {
 		super( locale );

-		// Initializations.
+		// More initializations.
 		// ...

 		// A view collection containing items of the list. this.items = this.createCollection();

-		// Set the template.
+		// Setting the template.
 		// ...

 		// The instance of the focus tracker that tracks focus in #items.